 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Mechanical Drafter tend to value Support, Working Conditions, and Independence.
+Compared to most people, those working as a Mechanical Drafter tend to value Support, Working Conditions, and Achievement.

 Most importantly, Mechanical Drafters strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

 Second, Mechanical Drafters moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

 Lastly, Mechanical Drafters moderately value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.